micathon/parthonyte/README.md

 * Step 8 "While doing..." has several sub-tasks which are indented
 * Those sub-tasks are where you can get started
 * At this point I don't have much documentation for coders, just email me with your questions for now
+# Terms
+* consumer/survivor: a person with mental health issues